Juraj Drašković

 Juraj II Drašković (George II Drashkovich, Juraj II.
 Drašković, Draskovics II.
-György; 5 February 1525 – 31 January 1587) was a Croatian nobleman, statesman and Catholic bishop and cardinal, very powerful and influential in the Croatian Kingdom.
-He was a member of the Drašković noble family and elected by the Sabor – the Parliament of Croatia – as Ban (viceroy) of Croatia to oversee the country between 1567 and 1578.
+György; 5 February 1525 – 31 January 1587) was a Croatian nobleman, statesman and Catholic bishop and cardinal.
+He held significant positions within the Croatian Kingdom.
+He was a member of the House of Drašković and elected by the Sabor – the Parliament of Croatia – as Ban (viceroy) of Croatia to oversee the country between 1567 and 1578.

 Early life

 Juraj Drašković was born at Bilina near Knin (southern Croatia), the eldest son of Bartol /Bartholomew/ Drašković (*c.1500; †1538) and his wife Ana née Utješinović, a sister of cardinal Juraj Utješinović /George Utissenich alias George Martinuzzi/ (*1482; †1551), bishop of Oradea and archbishop of Esztergom.
 Having lived in turbulent and dangerous times of Ottoman invasion, Bartol's family moved from southern Croatia to Karlovac region in the west part of the country.
 During Juraj's childhood, his father died and he was raised by his mother and his influential uncle Utješinović.
-He was schooled for priesthood in Krakow (Poland) and Vienna (Austria).
+He was schooled for priesthood in Kraków (Poland) and Vienna (Austria).
 In 1550 he went to study law in Padova (Italy).

 Drašković started his career as provost in Arad (Romania) and after that in Jasov (today in Slovakia).
-In 1553 he was appointed secretary of the Holy Roman Emperor and Croato-Hungarian king Ferdinand I of Habsburg and in 1555 he took over the prepositure of Pozsony (present day Bratislava, Slovakia).
-On 22 April 1557, Drašković became bishop of Pécs in southern Hungary and in 1563 he took over the bishop's chair in Zagreb, the capital of the Kingdom of Croatia within the Habsburg monarchy, where he stayed until 1578.
+In 155.3 he was appointed secretary of the Holy Roman Emperor and Croato-Hungarian king Ferdinand I of Habsburg and in 1555. he took over the prepositure of Pozsony (present day Bratislava, Slovakia).
+On 22 April 1557, Drašković became bishop of Pécs in southern Hungary and in 1563. he took over the bishop's chair in Zagreb, the capital of the Kingdom of Croatia within the Habsburg monarchy, where he stayed until 1578.

 Ban of Croatia

-In the meantime he was in 1567 chosen to be Ban of Croatia, together with knez (duke) Franjo Frankopan Slunjski, a member of Frankopan noble family.
-After Frankopan's death on 2 December 1572, Drašković reigned alone until 1574 and together with co-Ban Gáspár Alapi, former deputy viceroy, after that.
+In the meantime, he was chosen to be Ban of Croatia in 1567, together with knez (duke) Franjo Frankopan Slunjski, a member of Frankopan noble family.
+After Frankopan's death on 2 December 1572, Drašković reigned alone until 1574 and together with co-Ban Gašpar Alapić, former deputy viceroy, after that.
 During his reign, political and social situation in Croatia was extremely complicated, marked by Ottoman invasion, noblemen conflicts, Protestantism breakthrough and peasant revolts.